Cambrian Way: The route

 The Cambrian Way is a mountain walking route from Cardiff to Conwy traversing much of the highest, wildest and most scenically beautiful parts of Wales.
-At the present time, it is an unofficial walk that was pioneered by the late Anthony John Drake MBE (Tony Drake) (25 January 1925 – 7 March 2012).
+It was pioneered by the late Anthony John Drake MBE (Tony Drake) (25 January 1925 – 7 March 2012).
 Originally conceived in 1967 with the intention of becoming a National Trail, the proposals floundered because of insurmountable opposition from landowners, farmers, county councils, national park authorities and the British Mountaineering Council.
-Rather than abandoning the project altogether, Drake realised that the route could be promoted as an unofficial walk provided that it followed a route along established rights of way or where the public had traditionally been allowed access, so in 1984 he published the first edition of his guidebook Cambrian Way - A Mountain Connoisseur's Walk.
+Rather than abandoning the project altogether, Drake realised that the route could be promoted as an unofficial walk provided that it followed a route along established rights of way or where the public had traditionally been allowed access, so in 1984 he published the first edition of his guidebook Cambrian Way – A Mountain Connoisseur's Walk.
 Further updated editions of the guidebook continued to be published, his last one being the 6th edition published in 2008.
-He continued unsuccessfully to campaign for official recognition of the walk throughout the rest of his life until ill health intervened a few years prior to his death in 2012.
+He continued unsuccessfully to campaign for official recognition of the walk throughout the rest of his life until ill health intervened a few years before his death in 2012.
 The 7th edition of the guide, updated by the newly formed Cambrian Way Trust, was in 2016.
 The route is only partially waymarked and requires advanced map reading and navigational experience in certain sections.
-The route is wholly within Wales, unlike the Offa's Dyke Path which follows the Wales-England border.
+The route is wholly within Wales, unlike the Offa's Dyke Path, which follows the Wales-England border.
 Accommodation is scarce along some parts of the walk, so diversions, some quite long, are needed unless a tent and provisions are carried.

 In 2015, at the time that the Cambrian Way Trust was formed, working groups from Ramblers Cymru were in the process of surveying the whole of the route and throughout this process a number of route changes were agreed between the Trust and working groups to avoid some road walking and to take advantage of the most scenic routes.
 This was done in collaboration with the Brecon Beacons National Park Authority and the Snowdonia National Park Authority who made a number of suggestions of their own, in particular regarding bad weather alternative routes over the Rhinog Mountains.
-These changes were then incorporated in a new guidebook 'Walking The Cambrian Way' published in July 2019 by Cicerone.
+These changes were then incorporated in a new guidebook Walking The Cambrian Way, published in July 2019 by Cicerone.

 It traverses Wales from Cardiff Castle near the south coast to Conwy Castle on the north coast and is purposely routed over the highest upland and mountainous terrain including the Black Mountains, Central Beacons and Black Mountain (all within the Brecon Beacons National Park), the Cambrian Mountains, Cadair Idris, and Snowdon.